petroslamb/flask-ml-server/README.md

 - At the web proxy (nginx) level, to send identical responses to identical requests
 - In memory of the Flask application, keep a list of requested titles/docs and their responses
-- With separate caching server like Redis, to keep a list of requested titles/docs and their responses
+- With a separate caching server like Redis (https://redis.io/), to keep a list of requested titles/docs and their responses

 ### Server resource depletion

-- Again multiple servers on different machines, behind a load balancer
+- Again multiple servers, but on different machines, behind a load balancer.

 ### Security concerns

 - Might help to implement security tokens for access.
 - Throttling for DOS attacks.
+- Production level WSGI server